HUSAM-07/FocusX/README.md

 # FocusX

-- Enable focus mode on Chrome's official Extensions and Chrome Web Store documentation.
+- A simple chrome extension to enable focus mode on Chrome's official Extensions and Chrome Web Store documentation.
 - Find the extension on the chrome store

 ## Feedback